 What's the best way to start a cover letter for a job?
 The first couple of sentences of your cover letter are the most important ones.
 Recruiters and hiring managers often spend mere seconds scanning your application.

-If your cover letter doesn't grab their attention right away, they may never even get as far as the second page.
+If your cover letter doesn't grab their attention right away, they may never even get as far as the second paragraph.
 What should these all-important first sentences say?
 Keep in mind that you're hoping to differentiate yourself from the competition.
+Your goal is to explain to the reader who you are, why you're writing, and how you can contribute to the employer's success.

-This might mean highlighting a contact, providing a quick window into your relevant background and experience, and/or emphasizing a significant accomplishment.
+This might mean highlighting a contact, providing a quick window into your relevant background and experience, or emphasizing a significant accomplishment that would make you an asset to the organization.

 Think about why the hiring manager should select you, above all other candidates, for an interview, and you'll be on the right track.